-Perpetrators of sex crimes found themselves in a conundrum when entering the prison system: whether to violate prison law and bear no tattoos, or to risk punishment by death by inking a misleading tattoo.
+Perpetrators of sex crimes found themselves in a conundrum when entering the prison system.
+They had to decide whether they would violate prison law and bear no tattoos or risk punishment by death by inking a misleading tattoo.
 A mermaid’s tail, seen under the prisoner’s belly button below, indicates a sex crime against a minor.

 Lenin and Stalin heads were also common symbols.
-If they were accompanied by the letters вор, it indicated that the inmate was a ‘thief in law’.
+If they were accompanied by the letters вор, it indicated that the inmate was a ‘thief in law’ (a professional criminal who held an elite position within organised crime).
 Lenin and Stalin tattoos also represented patriotic feelings.
-However, it was a common belief among prisoners that it was sacrilege for guards to shoot at images of esteemed leaders, and so they were tattooed to inmates’ chests as protection against their keepers.
+Furthermore, it was a common belief among prisoners that it was sacrilege for guards to shoot at images of esteemed leaders, so inmates tattooed them on their chests as protection against their keepers.

 Russian Criminal Tattoo Police Files Vol 1 by Arkady Bronnikov is available at FUEL Publishing.